darin-m-myers/School_District_Analysis/README.md

 # :school: School_District_Analysis :school:

 ## Purpose of Analysis:
-The City School District Board has requested analysis of the Standard Testing Scores for Math and Science across the district.
+The City School District Board has requested analysis of the Standard Testing Scores for Math and Reading across the district.
 They have requested multiple summaries of the data in order to plan for the coming school year.
 Also, there has been some evidence of academic dishonesty in the reading and math scores for Thomas High School 9th graders.
 The Board has requested that the scores be removed from the analysis and the summaries be adjusted to reflect the new values.
 This will help them make more appropriate assumptions about the schools for the decisions that they need to make for the coming year.

 > NOTE: In the following analysis, **Original** will refer to the data before any adjustments. **Adjusted** will refer to post removal of Thomas High School 9th grade scores, and `THS` will refer to Thomas High School.